 Yacht Charter Cleanliness Best Practices

 The following practices are recommended by VIPCA (Virgin Island Professional Charter Association) in compliance with suggestions released by the Center of Disease Control, the U.S. Food & Drug Administration, the American Cleaning Institution, and the World Health Organization.
 By creating a standard of expected cleanliness, the charter industry can give guests peace of mind regarding preventive measures taken to protect the health of themselves and their crew.
-VIPCA encourages all of its members to follow government standards and laws regarding COVID-19.
+VIPCA encourages all of its members to follow government standards and laws regarding COVID-19 and other health alerts.